How to Grow African Violets

 African violets grow best in well-drained, slightly acidic soil.
 Miracle-Gro® Indoor Potting Mix is specially formulated to provide indoor plants like African violets with just the right growing environment.
 For best results, plant African violets in African violet pots, which are small (4- to 5-inch) ceramic or plastic self-watering containers.
 Growing plants in these pots will provide the proper amount of continuous moisture to the plants.

 How to Water African Violets

 The easiest way to make sure you give African violets the right amount of water is to grow them in the self-watering African violet pots mentioned above.
 These pots have a top part in which the plant grows, and a bottom part (or reservoir) that holds water.
 Ceramic pots are usually glazed on the outside, but the bottom of the planting section is unglazed so that water can easily soak through from the reservoir.
 Plastic African violet pots usually have a fibrous wick connecting the planting pot to the reservoir.
 Be sure to change the water weekly.

 If you are not growing plants in African violet pots, water just enough to keep the soil about as damp as a wrung-out sponge.
-Take care to use room-temperature water and do not get water on the leaves, as that can cause leaf spotting.
+Take care to use room-temperature water and don't get water on the leaves, as that can cause spots to form on the leaves.

 How to Feed African Violets

 A month after planting, begin feeding your African violets with Miracle-Gro® Blooming Houseplant Food for more and brighter blooms (vs. unfed plants).
 Add two pumps of plant food to the water reservoir of a self-watering pot each week when you change the water.
 If using a regular pot, add plant food directly to the soil or mix in with the water in your watering can.
 Be sure to follow label directions.